rimrimcat/rim-eos/README.md

-# TOF-GEAR (Working Title)
+# Rim's Easy Optimizer for Stats

-some webapp im making since no more content at TOF
+some webapp im making since no more content at TOF. also still thinking of a better name later on

 ## TODO-List